 Choosing the Best Dust Mop for Pet Hair

 It can seem like a daunting task to choose the best dust mop for pet hair.
 Aren’t all dust mops created equal?
 The short answer is no. But let’s go over the ins and outs of dust mops to see why they aren’t, and how to make the best choice.
-Not just to pick up the hair from your animals, but to choose a dust mop for all of your cleaning needs.
+Not just to pick up the hair from your animals, but to choose a premium quality dust mop for all of your cleaning needs.

 The Problem with Disposable Systems